nexsolab/azure-devops-google-cloud-tools/Tasks/GoogleCloudSdkTool/README.md

 ## How it works

 The script gets the compacted file from https://console.cloud.google.com/storage/browser/cloud-sdk-release for the specified version.
-If "Check for Latest Version" is checked, we get the `lastest` manifest for Docker file of the SDK from `DockerHub` and get the version from environment variables of the config key.
+If "Check for Latest Version" is checked, it will get the `lastest` manifest for Docker file of the SDK from `DockerHub` and get the version in the environment variables of the config key.

+The tool is cached for the specified version in your account.